 I only purchased one tomato plant for our garden this year because I am the only ones who likes tomatoes in our family.
 Then I received two plants from a gal at church who had way too many starts.
 I figured I’d get a few tomatoes from each plant since that has been my experience in the past.
 Well, these 3 plants were good to me this year and grew like CRAZY.
 Between the 3 tomato plants, and the pumpkin plant that spread across the back of the house creating a huge pumpkin patch, our “little” garden has taken over.
 I couldn’t keep up with just adding them to sandwiches and salads and wanted to preserve them somehow.
 Luckily Derrick likes salsa too, so now we have a nice supply to share.

-My sister sent me a fantastic recipe that I followed, but you could use any combination of tomatoes, veggies, and spices.
+You can use any combination of tomatoes, veggies, and spices.
 The canning process is the same.
 Use this recipe as a base to come up with a family recipe that you’ll want to make over and over!
 Give this one a chance to simmer down, then add more sugar or salt if you’d like.
 You can also add a bit of cumin, pepper, or any other spices.
 I like mine with just a bit of salt and sugar to allow most of the flavor to come from the veggies and tomatoes.

 How to Can Salsa

 I filled a large stockpot with all of my veggies.
 Tomatoes (red and yellow), bell peppers, jalapenos, onions, garlic, and apple cider vinegar.
 I let it simmer until it started to break down into a desired thickness.

 New to canning?
 Here is a great resource to get you started in the processs of water bath canning.